-Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known / Potential Funding Sources Timing / Progress Conversion of east side footway to shared use.
-(GBC Transport Statement).
-Developer Contributions Daisy Lane Cycle Track, St Andrew's Road to Whitworth Conversion of footpath to shared use to improve access to local schools, Stoke Road shops and town centre (GBC Transport Statement). НСС Not known at this stage Not programmed Huhtamaki Cycle Track Construction of shared use path between Grange Road and the existing cycle track to the west of Brune Park School.
+Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known / Potential Funding Sources Timing / Progress Daisy Lane Cycle Track, St Andrew's Road to Whitworth Conversion of footpath to shared use to improve access to local schools, Stoke Road shops and town centre (GBC Transport Statement).
+HCC Not known at this stage Not programmed at this time Huhtamaki Cycle Track Construction of shared use path between Grange Road and the existing cycle track to the west of Brune Park School.
 HCC detail this as a Safer Routes to School GBC / HCC Developer Contributions (£150,000 with a £30,000 contingency) Awaiting transfer of land from Huhtamaki to GBC.
+Gosport Ferry Ticketing Ticketing initiatives to support increased use of the ferry.
+Initiatives could include: Lower price tickets including season tickets Taking a bike on the ferry for free Introduction of a single ticket fare GBC / HCC Not known at this stage Not programmed at this time Gosport Cycle Map Update Update and reprint of the Gosport Cycle Map, with copies provided at key locations throughout the borough.
+Update to include new shared space routes.
+GBC Not known at this stage Not programmed at this time Gosport Walking Map Creation of a walking map of Gosport with key routes, quiet streets, heritage walks, tourist attractions, and public rights of way shown.
+The map would also include the location of tourist attractions and conveniences including benches, public toilets, drinking fountains, and pubs and cafes.
+The map would be provided online as well as in print.
+GBC Not known at this stage Not programmed at this time